Who We Are

 Founding Director

 In addition to her classroom leadership, Shawna has led workshops for parents and educators, contributed to two published books on early childhood education, and co-authored a forest preschool startup handbook and training manual.
-Her mission now expands through Sunbeam’s nonprofit outreach—advocating for the rights and wellbeing of children and families, and creating models of education that are liberatory, life-affirming, and grounded in the wisdom of the earth.

 The Story of Our Name